 In 1968 the company seized an important opportunity for growth and development, signing a contract with Montecatini to supply liquid sulphur dioxide to all the group’s plants.

 After signing the contract, in 1969 Montecatini ceased production at its plant in Linate, province of Milan, and F.lli Nulli built and opened its first production line for SO2 from pyrite on the San Martino di Trecate site.
-This agreement remains in place 45 years later, ensuring the supply of SO2 for production of sodium hydrosulphite at the Novara plant (formerly owned by Montecatini and later sold by Montedison to other industrial groups).
+This agreement remains in place for decades, ensuring the supply of SO2 for production of sodium hydrosulphite at the Novara plant (formerly owned by Montecatini and later sold by Montedison to other industrial groups).

 In 1970, Piero Nulli, the nephew of the founder, joined the company, and was initially involved in industrial operations by constructing facilities to produce a series of SO2 derivatives, sulphites, thiosulphates, bisulphites and metabisulphites (of sodium, ammonium and potassium).